Unsustainable Packaging: A Wasteful Epidemic

 What’s the environmental impact of packaging compared to other issues?

-Packaging is one of the biggest hidden culprits behind climate change, destroying habitats and pollution throughout its lifecycle.
+Packaging is one of the biggest hidden culprits behind climate change, contributing to habitat destruction and pollution throughout its lifecycle.
 It releases more than 180 times higher emissions than sustainable alternatives.
-Therefore, dealing with it offers multiple environmental achievements across various fronts.
+Therefore, addressing it yields multiple environmental benefits across various fronts.

-Is the packaging waste situation improving or getting worse globally?
+Is the global packaging waste situation improving or worsening?

-Unfortunately, things keep deteriorating worldwide as global consumption drives up production levels.
+Unfortunately, things continue to deteriorate worldwide as global consumption drives up production levels.
 Waste collection systems can only capture tiny amounts, leaving most uncollected.
 In light of this urgent need, calls for systemic change in how we handle our packages must become louder.